appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerabilities:
    - 1052800: Server-side template injection

 *L2*
-1. Verify application is not susceptible to template injection from untrusted input.
+1. Verification shall confirm that application is not susceptible to template injection from untrusted input.

 ---